vizzuhq/vizzu-lib/docs/content/tutorial/11-wocoords-noop.md

 })
 ```

-In order to show all bubbles as one group, we use the noop (no operations)
-channel where we put the Type dimension from the size channel.
-The noop channel
-enables that even though we have a dimension on the chart, that dimension
-doesn’t change any parameter of the chart elements.
+In order to show all bubbles as one group, we use the noop (no operations) channel for the Genres dimension.
+The noop channel enables us to have a dimension on the chart, that doesn’t affect any parameter of the elements, only their count.

 ```javascript { "title": "Bubble chart - grouped - using the noop channel" }
 chart.animate({